At a glance

 DESC is however pretty much an outstanding school across the board - from personal responsibility of students to its community, from the quality of leadership to curriculum quality, this is very much a school at the top of its game.

 The school offers an array of extracurricular activities - an annual skiing trip, sports days, debating, activity days, and the International Award (Duke of Edinburgh) scheme - examples among many.
 Additional information can be found in the school's excellent Parents Handbook here.
 Physical education is particularly strong - the college has an enviable record in sports competitions.
+This has recently been acknowledged by our sister website, www.schoolscompared.com, which has recognised DESC as one of the Best Schools for Sport in the UAE - coming in equal top place with Dubai College.

 The school, like its sister DESS, is a non-profit making organisation.
 This does not mean that its school fees will be any cheaper than a for-profit school - they are not.
 In theory it does mean that revenue is more likely to go towards teacher salaries (aiding retention), facilities, training, etc.